maisiejillbt/pinterest_clone/notes.md

 # 11/04/21
   ### TODO
-    - finish update post form
+    - finish update pin form ✅
-    - add photos to 20 pins
+    - add photos to 20 pins 1/2 done (I want to add the photos to the seeds file)
-    - make create board and edit board forms
+    - make create board and edit board forms (I only made create lol)✅
-    - start mapping out styling and finish styling PIN
+    - start mapping out styling and finish styling PIN ✅

+- I feel pretty good about progress today, I learned a lot about jbuilder and how it functions.
+- spent the most time today figuring out what the best way to send the posts up with the boards is

-# Things
+# 11/05/21
+  ### TODO
+    - make update board form
+    - start adding photos into seeds file
+    - make users/userid page (profile)
+    - connect all already connected buttons
+    - start logged-out landing page